You've successfully subscribed to My Strongest Self

 I started my Mindful Chef healthy eating plan on Wednesday this week, and it turns out that eating healthily is really not at all bad.
 So far, this part of my weight loss journey is a lot more enjoyable - and easier - than the exercise part!

-Mindful Chef - the best recipe box for effortless weight loss and healthy eating
+A Mindful Chef review: the best recipe box for weight loss and healthy eating.

 Cutting out sugary snacks